IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>getKeyValues</code></b></summary>
 A universal function for getting values from an infofile.
-All numerical values are returned as doubles.
-All other values are returned as strings.
+All numerical key values are returned as numbers.
+All other key values are returned as strings.

 ### Getting a single value from an infofile: